Using MIT SHIP at MIT Medical

 Using MIT SHIP for off-campus medical services

 MIT SHIP covers medical services you receive off campus, anywhere in the country.
-This includes prescriptions, hospitalizations, specialized testing, and visits to clinicians, including specialists and mental health providers.
+This includes prescriptions, hospitalizations, specialized testing, and visits to clinicians, including specialists and licensed mental health providers.

 Off-campus services will cost less if the provider is “in-network.”
 An in-network provider for MIT SHIP is one that participates in the “Blue Cross Blue Shield PPO/EPO” network.
 If you get your care from an in-network provider, the insurance plan will pay more of the cost, and you will pay less.
 How do I find an in-network provider?